open-contracts/docs/docs/source/structure.rst

 Structuring your contract's git repo
 ------------------------------------

-First, we need to clarify how to structure an Open Contract repo The ``contract.sol`` and ``README.md`` files aren't used by the protocol and just recommended to make it easier to interpret the oracle logic.
+First, we need to clarify how to structure an Open Contract repo.
+The ``contract.sol`` and ``README.md`` files aren't used by the protocol and just recommended to make it easier to interpret the oracle logic.
 The protocol ultimately only cares about the contract that is deployed on Ethereum, and users should verify its code on etherscan for example, which they can do by clicking on the contract address at the top of the automatically generated frontend at https://dapp.opencontracts.io/#/your-github-account/your-contract-repo .
 The remaining files *are* used by the protocol, so let's dive into them:

 ::